arangodb/docs/arangograph/cloud-migration-tool.md

 If replication is running normally, the command waits until all shards are in sync.
 The local cluster is then switched into read-only mode.
-After all shards are in-sync and the migration stopped, the target deployment is switched into the mode specified in `--source.server-mode` option (it will be read/write if option is not specified).
+After all shards are in-sync and the migration stopped, the target deployment is switched into the mode specified in `--source.server-mode` option.
+If no option is specified, it defaults to the read/write mode.

 ```bash
 ./arangosync-migration stop \